kubernetes/website/content/en/blog/_posts/2020-05-27-An-Introduction-to-the-K8s-Infrastructure-Working-Group.md

 These are just a few of the things currently happening in the K8s Infrastructure working group.

 If you're interested in getting involved, be sure to join the [#wg-K8s-infra Slack Channel](https://app.slack.com/client/T09NY5SBT/CCK68P2Q2).
-Meetings are 60 minutes long, and are held every other Wednesday at 8:30am PT/16:30 UTC.
+Meetings are 60 minutes long, and are held every other Wednesday at 8:30 AM PT/16:30 UTC.

 Join to help with the documentation, stay to learn about the amazing infrastructure supporting the Kubernetes community.